qudratyunusov/qudratyunusov/Roadmap.md

 * Remove obstacles for ASLR support.
 (Nekotekina)
 * Improve PPU LLVM recompiler compatibility and speed.
 (Nekotekina)
 * Begin SPU LLVM.
 (Nekotekina)
-* Improvements to the shader generation and cache system (kd-11)
-* Upgrade pixel pipeline emulation (fragment shaders, textures and framebuffers) (kd-11)
+* Enable higher rendering resolution to play games at any resolution, for example 4K. (kd-11)
+* Properly support MSAA. (kd-11)
-* Lay the groundwork for arbitrary render setups and high resolution modes (kd-11)
+* Improve SPU instruction accuracy for Fast Interpreter and ASMJIT (kd-11)

 ## Medium term goals
-* Enable higher rendering resolution to play games at any resolution, for example 4K.
-* Properly support MSAA.
 * Improve audio and video decoders for better speed and compatibility.
 * Improve controller support.
 This includes emulated controllers (with mouse or keyboard) and real controllers as well.
 * Add low-latency ASIO audio backend for Windows.
 With ASIO4ALL, it will work great on most modern hardware.